Sunday, 10 May 2020

 The trip was a success and I fell in love with the city, which made me return six months later for a vacation.
 Another six months I decided to leave Egypt for TO.
 Throughout three years there, away from all my comfort zone and the toxic life one was leading due to passionless work, I reinvented myself, taking arts in general and writing in particular as vocations.
 We can safely proclaim that climbing to the top of the Great Pyramid was my ticket to North America as well as to health.

-O‘ Life.
 The odds make me wonder if it was one of The Great Pyramid’s Blessed Curse.

 A little more than a year later in 2012 I decided to write this piece, which was published on Conscious Life News — first, in its entirety, then as shorter excerpts.
 It was my first “research” exposé as well as the first to exceed 5,500 words.
 So it remains dear to me.
 As noted earlier, what you are mid reading herein is the newly polished version of 2020.

-With Yanni, one of the big guys of the company who was based in Greece, at the Cairo Marriott a week before joining them in August 2009 |
+With Yanni, one of the big guys in the organisation who was based in Greece,

 The Open End